HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/kubernetes-runtime.md

 |--------------|-----------------|
 |- Amazon EKS<br/>- Google GKE<br/>- Microsoft Azure AKS<br/>- Red Hat OpenShift|- Amazon EKS / AWS EC2<br/>- Red Hat OpenShift on AWS / AWS EC2|

+The following storage types are used in HCL internal DX test deployments.
+This is the set that HCL tests against for its own validation; other storage types might work but are not tested by HCL.

+ReadWriteOnce (RWO) volumes use the cloud provider's native block storage:

+* Amazon Elastic Kubernetes Service / Amazon Web Services - EBS (gp2 / gp3)
+* Azure Kubernetes Service / Microsoft - Azure Managed Disks (managed-premium)
+* Google Kubernetes Engine / Google Cloud - Persistent Disk (standard)
+* Red Hat OpenShift - AWS EBS (gp3)

+ReadWriteMany (RWX) volumes use NFS shared storage, which is a custom NFS server managed by HCL automation rather than a cloud-provided storage service.
+These volumes are used for Core Profile and Digital Asset Management shared data.

 ## Kubernetes version support policy

 The table 2 lists the Kubernetes versions that HCL tested and supports in HCL DX CF releases.